ganeshArwat/js_rivision/JS/03_lecture_summary/00_index.md

 ### Strict Mode

+- What is Strict Mode in JavaScript?
+- How to Enable Strict Mode?
+- Why Use Strict Mode?
+  - 1. Preventing accidental global variables
+  - 2. Throwing errors for assignment to read-only properties
+  - 3. Preventing deletion of variables and function
+  - 4. Detecting duplicate parameter names
+  - 5. Restricting the use of this in functions

 ### This

+- What is this in JavaScript?
+- Rules for this in JavaScript
   - 1. Global Context (this in Global Scope)
   - 2. Function Context (Regular Function)
   - 3. Object Method (this in an Object)
   - 4. Constructor Functions (new Keyword)
   - 5. Arrow Functions (this in Arrow Functions)
   - 6. this in Event Listeners
   - 7. Explicit Binding (call, apply, bind)
   - 8. this in setTimeout and setInterval

 ### Chaining

+- What is Chaining in JavaScript?
+- Example 1: Method Chaining (String)
+- Example 2: Chaining with Arrays
+- Example 3: Chaining with jQuery (if using jQuery)
+- Example 4: Chaining in Custom Objects (Returning this)

 ### Prototypal Inheritance

+- What is Prototypal Inheritance in JavaScript?
+- How Prototypal Inheritance Works
+- Example 1: Basic Prototypal Inheritance
+- Example 2: Adding Properties to Prototype
+- Prototype Chain
+- Example 3: Extending Inheritance
+- ES6 Classes and Prototypal Inheritance

 ---